SkafteNicki/dtu_mlops/s6_the_cloud/M18_using_the_cloud.md

 ---
 layout: default
-title: M18 - Cloud Training
+title: M18 - Using the cloud
 parent: S6 - The cloud
 nav_order: 2
 ---

-# Cloud training
+# Using the cloud
 {: .no_toc }

 <details open markdown="block">